flaura42/RestaurantReviews/README.md

 ## Project Setup Steps
 To view the site in a browser, you will need to clone the project:
 1. Clone project `git clone https://github.com/flaura42/restaurant.git`
-2. Once the project is cloned, use terminal to:
-  a.
-Launch dev server: `node server` (See note below)
+2. Launch dev server: `node server` (See note below)
-  b.
-Install npm: `npm install`
+3. Install npm: `npm install`
-  c.
-Build the project: `gulp build`
+4. Build the project: `gulp build`
-  d.
-Launch project server: `gulp serve`
+5. Launch project server: `gulp serve`
-3. Do a hard reload of the page before running Lighthouse
+6. Do a hard reload of the page before running Lighthouse (or so I heard)

 The project should pass all tests regardless of whether or not "Simulate throttling" is selected.
-I have added a recent report to the project folder for reference.
+I have added a recent report to the project folder for reference: `https://github.com/flaura42/restaurant/blob/master/LighthouseReport.pdf`

 If for some reason the resized images don't show up, please run `gulp image-resize` and then re-run `gulp build`.
 This shouldn't be an issue.